‘We’re going to take care of you.’ Marine Corps museum offers veterans respite.

 A respite room at the National Museum of the Marine Corps represents growing recognition of the need for subtler ways to allow tough veterans to grapple with wounds of war.

-And if they don’t want help, that’s OK too.
+And if they don’t want help, that’s OK, too.
 The key is “giving ground and then turning away, gently, slowly, warmly,” adds Mr. Murray, founder of the Liberty Organization for Veterans and Emergency Responders.
 “There’s a possibility that they will come back to you.”

 The occasion for the training is the opening of what the museum has dubbed its “respite room,” designed for guests grappling with wounds of war, or simply in need of a quiet place to reflect on comrades, loved ones, and battles fought long ago.